MyWebIntelligence/mwi/README.md

 - `serpapi_timeout`: HTTP timeout in seconds.

-Date filters (`--datestart`, `--dateend`, `--timestep`) are optional but must be provided as valid `YYYY-MM-DD` strings when used.
+Date filters (`--datestart`, `--dateend`, `--timestep`) are optional but must be provided as valid `YYYY-MM-DD` strings when used, and they require `--engine=google` or `--engine=duckduckgo`.
 The command sleeps between pages (`--sleep`) to avoid rate limits; set it to `0` for tests/mocks only.
 When a date range is provided (or when you add `--progress`), the CLI prints one line per window indicating the covered dates and how many URLs SerpAPI returned.